ostafen/clover/README.md

 db, _ := c.Open("../test-db/")

-// find all completed todos belongin to users with id 5 and 8 c := db.Query("todos").Where(c.Row("completed").Eq(true).And(c.Row("userId").In(5, 8)))
+// find all completed todos belonging to users with id 5 and 8 c := db.Query("todos").Where(c.Row("completed").Eq(true).And(c.Row("userId").In(5, 8)))

 todo := &struct {